SumitVermakgp/NLP-Attribute-Extraction-Flipkart/README.md

 - concatenate final states of a bi-lstm on character embeddings to get a character-based representation of each word
 - concatenate this representation to a standard word vector representation (GloVe here)
-- run a bi-lstm on each sentence to extract contextual representation of each word
+- run a stacked bi-lstm on each sentence to extract contextual representation of each word
 - decode with a linear chain CRF